The U.S. northeast is preparing for a weekend storm that threatens to dump snow, rain, and ice

 The system is expected to reach North Carolina by Saturday morning and then track along the northeastern coastline throughout the weekend.
 It could bring to Philadelphia and other major cities amounts of snow not seen in several years.

-The heaviest snowfall is expected in regions including the Poconos in Pennsylvania, the mid-Hudson Valley and portions of New England.
+The heaviest snowfall is expected in regions including the Poconos in Pennsylvania, parts of the Hudson Valley and portions of New England.
+However, winter storm warnings and watches were in effect throughout much of the Northeast.

 Chris Stachelski of the National Weather Service said localized accumulations of snowfall could exceed one foot in areas of higher elevation.